Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: Modeling long-rising SNe with SuperBAM

-Among the 28 SNe in the sample, ten show a reduced chi-squared\footnote{The reduced chi–squared is defined as $\chi^2_\nu =\nu^{-1} \times\sum_{Obs.} \left[\left(L^{\rm Obs.}_{\rm Bol.} - L^{\rm Mod.}\right)/\Delta L^{Obs.}_{\rm Bol.} \right]^2$, where $\nu=N^{\rm Obs.}-4$ is the freedom degree depending on the number of bolometric observations $N^{\rm Obs.}$ after 30d since explosion, the sum is extended on these observed data ($L^{\rm Obs.}_{\rm Bol.}$, $\Delta L^{\rm Obs.}_{\rm Bol.}$), and $L^{\rm Mod.}$ are the corresponding model bolometric luminosities at $t^{\rm Obs.}$.} ($\chi^2_\nu$) above unity, while the others are well fitted within the observational uncertainties.
+Among the 28 SNe in the sample, ten show a reduced chi-squared\footnote{The reduced chi–squared is defined as where $\nu=N^{\rm Obs.}-4$ is the freedom degree depending on the number of bolometric observations $N^{\rm Obs.}$ after 30d since explosion, the sum is extended on these observed data ($L^{\rm Obs.}_{\rm Bol.}$, $\Delta L^{\rm Obs.}_{\rm Bol.}$), and $L^{\rm Mod.}$ are the corresponding model bolometric luminosities at $t^{\rm Obs.}$.} ($\chi^2_\nu$) above unity, while the others are well fitted within the observational uncertainties.
 A first group of events, including SN1987A, SN1998A, SN2000cb, SN2004em, SN2006V, SN2009E, SN2009mw, SN2018hna, and SN2021aatd, shows excellent agreement between models and observations (i.e., $\chi^2_\nu\sim 1$), indicating that the automatic procedure robustly recovers the main LC features.
-For SN~2006V and SN~2018hna, however, the statistical agreement is formally poorer (reduced $\chi^2_\nu \sim 2.3$–$2.7$), mainly because the multi–band coverage (including the NIR) yields bolometric errors as small as 0.02 dex, likely underestimated.
+For SN~2006V and SN~2018hna, however, the statistical agreement is formally poorer (reduced $\chi^2_\nu \sim 2.3$–$2.7$), mainly because the exceptionally dense UV--NIR multi-band coverage yields very small bolometric uncertainties ($\sim$0.02 dex).
 Rescaling the log10-luminosity error to more typical values (0.05 dex) would bring the $\chi^2_\nu$ below unity, confirming the adequacy of the fit.

 A second group, made by PTF12gcx, PTF12kso, DES16C3cje, SN~2018cub, SN~2018imj, SN~2020oem, SN~2020abah, SN~2021zj, SN~2021skm, and SN~2021wun, also yields apparently excellent fits.
 However, in some of these cases the error bars on the reconstructed bolometric flux are significantly large, that reduce the $\chi^2_\nu\lesssim 0.5$, limiting so the statistical robustness of the LC comparison and parameters inference.